 To evaluate the significance of these bounds, we compute their empirical standard errors based on 10,000 bootstrap iterations obtained by sampling from our dataset with replacement.
-We complement the analysis by replicating the exercise at the party level: we measure bounds on the effects of a victory on the candidate's party vote share and on the number of other candidates from the same political orientation (that are not affiliated with the same party) in the next election, conditional on any candidate from the same party running again.
+We complement the analysis by replicating the exercise at the party level: we measure bounds on the effects of a victory on the vote share of the candidate's party and on the number of other candidates from the same political orientation (that are not affiliated with the same party) in the next election, conditional on any candidate from the same party running again.

 Table 4 displays the main results of this analysis at the individual candidate level.
 In column 1, we see that conditional on re-running, the victory of a candidate increases their likelihood of winning the next election by 8.0 to 33.9 percentage points, corresponding to 21 to 89 percent of the mean value for close contenders on the left side of the cutoff.
 These upper and lower bounds are both statistically significant at the 1% level.
-Moreover, consistent with the conditional effect on winning, column 2 indicates a sizable treatment impact on the subsequent first-round vote share conditional on re-running: 3.0 to 19.8 percentage points.20 Again, both bounds are statistically significant at the 1% level.
-Winning an election also leads to a reduction in the number of other candidates from the same orientation: conditional on the incumbent running again, the number of ideologically close competitors decreases by 0.116 to 0.545.
+Moreover, consistent with the conditional effect on winning, column 2 indicates a sizable treatment impact on the subsequent first-round vote share conditional on re-running: 3.0 to 19.9 percentage points.
+Again, both bounds are statistically significant at the 1% level.
+Winning an election also leads to a reduction in the number of other candidates from the same orientation: conditional on the incumbent running again, the number of ideologically close competitors decreases by 0.116 to 0.545 (column 3).
 The conservative upper bound is significant at the 10% level and corresponds to a 9% decrease relative to the mean number of other candidates from the same orientation at the left of the threshold.
+This result indicates that incumbents who run again face fewer ideologically-close opponents than challengers who run again.